AbhayKaushik/AbhayKaushik.github.io/_posts/2019-07-31-automating-image-scraping.markdown

 ---
 Yeah, this is the second part of image scraping blog.
 You see, even after making the script, I was not satisfied.

-First, I will have to execute the script every time I want to see the latest images (obviously..) but I may forget to run the script one morning (it’s really difficult to be regular)
+First, I will have to execute the script every time I want to see the latest images (obviously..) but I may forget to run the script one morning (it’s really difficult to be regular :P)

 Second, the sub-reddits that I have selected are very active and new posts keep popping up.
-So, it’s quite possible that I may loose some of them if I don’t check on them regularly.
+So, it’s quite possible that I may lose some of them if I don’t check on them regularly.
 Reddit only loads the top posts according to preference and you have to scroll down to load more, which makes it difficult to scrape the entire page and you only get these top posts.

 Now, as you may have guessed, the answer to this : automation!
 So, I searched on how to automate scripts, and I stumbled across cron jobs.